v2ray/manual/en/configuration/overview.md

   * Among all of these levels, `"debug"` leaves the most log, `"error"` leaves the least log.
   * `"none"` would discard all error logs.
   * Default value is `"warning"` if you leave it empty.

+## API Configuration

+RPC API to control the V2Ray instance.
+See [API configuration](api.md) for details.

 ## DNS Configurations (dns)